nileshnj993/web_dev_test/README.md

  Responsive code that adjusts according to screen size.
-Bootstrap classes used along with other css styling.  </p>
+Bootstrap classes used along with other css styling and js code.  </p>
     </body>
     </html>